-However, the added benefits of no need to back-up, care for your website security and updating your website and plugins, makes choosing Showit for your website design platform worthwhile.
+However, the added benefits of no need to back up, caring for your website security, and updating your website and plugins, make choosing Showit for your website design platform worthwhile.

 There are some things, you as an owner of a Showit website can do to make sure you can at least save (salvage if you will) your Showit content.

-As a website designer I consider Showit as one of my very best friends!
-The possibilities feel almost limitless.
+- As a website designer, I consider Showit one of my very best friends!
+The possibilities feel almost limitless;

-Small things like updating your footer, swapping images, or changing a font, literally take few minutes.
+- Small things like updating your footer, swapping images, or changing a font, literally take a few minutes.
 And, that is with logging into Showit and hitting the Publish button!

 - Showit isn’t perfect, but no platform really is;